Michelle Brown

-Michelle Margaret Freda Brown (born 30 December 1969) is a British politician who was a Member of the Senedd (MS) for North Wales from 2016 to 2021.
+Michelle Margaret Freda Brown (born 30 December 1969) is a British lawyer and former politician who was a Member of the Senedd (MS) for North Wales from 2016 to 2021.
 In March 2019 she resigned from the UK Independence Party (UKIP) to become an independent.

-Education and election
+Background

 Michelle Brown grew up in Mostyn and was educated at St Richard Gwyn Catholic High School, Flint, and at convents in Holywell and Holyhead.
-She graduated with a bachelor's and master's degree in Law and a Post Graduate Diploma in Legal Practice from Staffordshire University.
+She graduated with a bachelor's and master's degree in Law and a Post Graduate Diploma in Legal Practice from University of Staffordshire.

-In the 2016 National Assembly for Wales election she was elected as a UKIP Assembly Member (AM) for North Wales.
+Political career

+Member of the Senedd

+At the 2016 National Assembly for Wales election, Brown ran as the UK Independence Party's candidate for Alyn and Deeside, finishing third with 3,765 votes (17.4%).
+She was also the second-placed candidate on the party list for the North Wales region, winning a seat alongside UKIP Wales leader Nathan Gill.

+Following her election to the Assembly, she voted for Neil Hamilton as leader of the UKIP group in the Welsh Assembly and against Nathan Gill.

-2017 controversies
+2017 Controversies

 In February 2017 Future Inns, a hotel in Cardiff Bay, accused Brown of smoking "recreational drugs" in her hotel room.
 The hotel stated the room could not be used for 24 hours and issued a £250 bill to Brown for the cleaning cost.

 In July 2017, a recording of a telephone conversation emerged, in which Brown was heard describing the Labour MP for Streatham, Chuka Umunna, as a "fucking coconut".
 The call, made in May 2016 to her then senior adviser Nigel Williams, was recorded clandestinely.
 Brown said her language was "inappropriate" and apologised, although also stating that she "was using language that friends and colleagues often do when chatting to each other".
 However, Brown stated that she stood by her comments that Umunna had "as much understanding of an ordinary black man's experience as I have".
 Brown was also recorded referring to Tristram Hunt, who was then Labour MP for Stoke-on-Trent Central as a twat.
 Brown's comments were referred to the assembly's standards commissioner and Labour, Conservative, and Plaid Cymru members called for Brown to be sanctioned.
 Brown was suspended for a week without pay after an investigation by the assembly's standards committee, a decision which was criticised by Neil Hamilton, leader of the UKIP group in the assembly.